gdalle/DifferentiationInterface.jl/DifferentiationInterface/README.md

 ## Goal

-This package provides a unified syntax to differentiate functions.
+This package provides a unified syntax to differentiate functions, including:

-## Features

 - First- and second-order operators (gradients, Jacobians, Hessians and more)
 - In-place and out-of-place differentiation